PlanB-Network/bitcoin-educational-content/courses/secu101/en.md

 Congratulations on completing this SECU 101 training!
 I sincerely hope you enjoyed it and that it opened doors for you.
 You are now ready to get your first bitcoins or simply continue the adventure with level 2 courses!

-- BTC 101 will provide you with the theoretical basics of Bitcoin.
+- BTC 101 will provide you with the theoretical basics of Bitcoin
-- BTC 102 will help you set up your Bitcoin plan.
+- BTC 102 will help you set up your bitcoin plan
-- LN 201 and 202 will introduce you to the Lightning Network, a second-layer payment network.
+- LN 201 and 202 will introduce you to the Lightning Network, a second-layer payment network
-- ECON 201 will cover Austrian economics.
+- ECON 201 will cover Austrian economics
-- MINING 201 to learn more about mining.
+- MINING 201 to learn more about mining
 - (and many more)
-  An immense thank you to our Patreon, members, and donors for their financial support, thank you to the people who share, and thank you to those who made this training possible: Théo pantamis, Renaud, Théo, Fabien, Noury, Muriel & the whole team.
+  An immense thank you to our Patreon, members, and donors for their financial support, thank you to the people who share, and thank you to those who made this training possible: Théo pantamis, Renaud, Théo, Fabien, Clément N., Muriel & the entire team.

 See you soon!